scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 When we calculate the eigenvalues for this point we obtain $i\sqrt{\alpha \times \delta}$ and $-i\sqrt{\alpha \times \delta}$.
 Here the $i$ indicates the imaginary number $\sqrt{-1}$.
 That's a little strange, so how do we interpret this?
 Imaginary numbers in the eigenvalues indicate oscillations in the phase planes, thus this result means we have oscillations around the point of equilibrium.
 Since we have no real component in the eigenvalues, there is neither attraction towards the point of equilibrium or repulsion away from it, so we have a stable oscillation around the equilibrium.

 Of course we already knew that from our simulations, but this stability analysis allows us to mathematically determine this relationship.
 You can see this is a very powerful tool.
 The following table summarizes the types of eigenvalues that can be found for a system with two state variables and their associated stabilities.
+In this table, "damped" oscillations refers to a system that oscillates around a point of stability.
+Over time, the oscillations will "dampen" growing smaller and smaller in size until the system arrives at the point of stability.

 Real Parts | Imaginary Part? | Stability
 ---|---|---